 - If you are just about to start daily dosing but think you might have a risk within the next few days, start with a double dose. - For anal sex, four or more daily doses each week will give good protection, especially after the first week.
 But four doses a week does not leave room for any missed doses. - For vaginal or frontal sex you need to take PrEP at least six days a week.
-PrEP needs to be taken for seven days for drug levels to reach full protection.
+PrEP needs to be taken for seven days for drug levels to reach full protection. - There is currently no data about neovaginal sex.

-On-demand 2:1:1 dosing: for anal sex or straight men having vaginal sex
+On-demand 2:1:1 dosing: for anal sex or an insertive partner having vaginal sex

-Instead of a daily pill, some people can just use PrEP when needed.
-This is called on-demand or 2:1:1 dosing (or eventbased dosing).
+Instead of a daily pill, some people can just use TD/FTC PrEP when needed.
+This is called on-demand or 2:1:1 dosing (or event-based dosing).

 2:1:1 dosing can be used for anal sex (if you are the active or passive partner).
-It can not be used by women, trans and non-binary people for vaginal or front hole sex (see page 15).
+It can not be used by women, trans and non-binary people having receptive vaginal or frontal sex (see page 15).
+It can not be used if your PrEP is TAF/FTC.